Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Additional Ablation Study

 \subsection{Further Action Distribution Analysis}

 We provide further visualization of the action distribution to verify the robustness of our method.
 Unlike the previous experiment where the green bottle was fixed, we standardize the initial position of the \textbf{red bottle} within the \textit{dual bottles pick hard} task.
 To provide a more comprehensive analysis of the manipulation strategy, we record the end-effector poses of \textbf{the left arm} across 40 successful trajectories for each model configuration.

 We maintain the same comparison settings: (a) SigLIP feature; (b) raw VDM feature; and (c) +Sobel+FFT feature.
-As illustrated in Figure~\ref{fig:action_distribution2} , the base policy (a) exhibits a \textbf{narrowly concentrated} distribution, indicating a tendency to overfit to a specific subset of expert behaviors.
+As illustrated in Figure~\ref{fig:action_distribution2}, the base policy (a) exhibits a \textbf{narrowly concentrated} distribution, indicating a tendency to overfit to a specific subset of expert behaviors.
 Similarly, the inclusion of unprocessed VDM features (b) fails to significantly expand the diversity of the learned trajectories, resulting in a relatively restricted workspace usage.

 In contrast, Video2Act (c), utilizing the refined +Sobel+FFT features, generates a significantly \textbf{broader and more diverse} action distribution.
 These results further confirm that our method effectively leverages spatio-motional cues to learn robust, multi-modal manipulation strategies that generalize well across different object configurations, rather than collapsing into a single behavioral mode.